 “Yes,” I answer.

-“Ana, I am so anti-gun.”
+“Ana, I’m very anti-gun.”
 I find that hard to believe.

 “You told me that people are always after you.
 How can you be anti-gun?”
 I ask.